-Want a sublime cup of coffee?
-I know the secret.
+Want to know how to science up your coffee for the perfect cup?
+I know the secrete to a sublime cup of coffee!
 I’m not one of those people who refuses to share recipes and tricks, either!
 (We all know someone like that…)

 First, we need to talk about science.
 Don’t groan, it’s true.
 Everything is about science!
 STEM is king.